 The Basketball Diaries by Jim Carroll

 “How can a story so dark be so light?
 Jim Carroll came of age on the mean streets of New York in the ’60s, but it’s amazing how he manages to make stories about petty thievery, drug use and hustling, well, hilarious.
 The narrative has a serious takeaway for sure (in short: don’t do heroin), but along the way, it’s a screamingly funny street rap that captures the underside of New York when it was still basically a city without rules.
 I want you to read it because it’s a great ode to the gritty old New York I fell in love with as a kid, long before Friends and Seinfeld.
-(P.S.
-Skip the movie; it’s terrible.)”
+(Side note: Skip the movie; it’s terrible.)”

 My books (for Alex to read)